-The mission of First Night Winchester, Inc. is to bring friends and families together to unite our community in all its diversity through the visual and performing arts.
+First Night Winchester, a New Year’s Eve Tradition, brings friends and families together to unite our community in all its diversity through the visual and performing arts.

 In 1986, a First Night organizer in contacted Kathy Nerangis about contributing financially to a new event; a family-friendly, non-alcoholic, celebration of the arts event to be held on December 31st as an alternative way of welcoming the New Year.

 Through several meetings of volunteer citizens and many community leaders, First Night Winchester held its first event on Dec.
 31, 1987.
 To the delight of the organizers 1,800 people attended the inaugural event in Old Town Winchester.
 Since that time, First Night Winchester has become a highly respected event for the entire community and surrounding areas.